Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries full burden.
-It mentions that it records a completed span and returns a span_id, but does not disclose side effects, authorization needs, or idempotency.
-The purpose is clear but behavioral gaps remain.
+No annotations provided, so description carries full burden.
+Discloses that it records a span and returns a span_id.
+Does not cover side effects, idempotency, or storage behavior.
+Adequate but could be more comprehensive.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.